loomnetwork/loom-sdk-documentation/docs/unity-sdk.md

 smart contract by using the `Contract.StaticCallAsync()` method.

 The `helloworld` smart contract has a public `GetMsg` method that can be called to look up an association between a key and a value.
-Let's add a method to the `LoomSample` class to call `helloworld.GetMsg`.
+Let's add a method to the `LoomQuickStartSample` class to call `helloworld.GetMsg`.

 ```csharp
 async Task StaticCallContract(Contract contract)